pragtical/pragtical.github.io/docs/user-guide/plugins.md

 Currently, there are two plugin managers made for Pragtical.
 These two plugin managers use vastly different ways of plugin management, so make sure to consult the main page on each of them for exact instructions.

+:::caution The Miq project was archived in 2025 and is not being maintained.

 ### PPM